I used to provide services to the Cancer Society, working with survivors of cancer. Did so for about 10 years if not longer.

-The two abstracts of studies that are reproduced below detail just how important nutrition may be.
-In these studies, concentrated whey proteins were shown to give a surprising level of protection against breast cancer in rats and humans and even shown to cause cancer regression during treatment, possibly by rendering the cancer cells more vulnerable to chemotherapy treatment.
+The two abstracts of studies below detail just how important nutrition may be.
+In these studies, concentrated whey proteins gave a surprising level of protection against breast cancer in rats and humans and even shown to cause cancer regression during treatment, possibly by rendering the cancer cells more vulnerable to chemotherapy treatment.

 The optimum appears to be about 30 grams of whey protein per day.
 Here is a handy protein calculator and informative article about how much protein you may need daily:

 One of the most challenging problems facing a person with cancer is the progressive loss of muscle and other lean tissue.
 A diet that is rich in whey and other nutrients can be the most important measure one can employ to stem this lean weight loss while undergoing treatment and for completing the long road to recovery.

 A delicious smoothie recipe!